DangerKlippers/danger-klipper/docs/Config_Reference.md

 [mcu my_extra_mcu]
 # See the "mcu" section for configuration parameters.
 ```

 ## ⚠️ Danger Options

 A collection of DangerKlipper-specific system options

 ```
 [danger_options]
+#error_on_unused_config_options: True
 #   If an unused config option or section should cause an error
-# if False, will warn but allow klipper to still run
+#   if False, will warn but allow klipper to still run.
+#   The default is True.
-error_on_unused_config_options: True
+#log_statistics: True
 #   If statistics should be logged
 #   (helpful for keeping the log clean during development)
+#   The default is True.
-log_statistics: True
+#log_config_file_at_startup: True
 #   If the config file should be logged at startup
+#   The default is True.
-log_config_file_at_startup: True
+#log_bed_mesh_at_startup: True
 #   If the bed mesh should be logged on startup
 #   (helpful for keeping the log clean during development)
+#   The default is True.
-log_bed_mesh_at_startup: True
+#log_shutdown_info: True
 #   If we should log detailed crash info when an exception occurs
 #   Most of it is overly-verbose and fluff and we still get a stack trace
 #   for normal exceptions, so setting to False can help save time while developing
-log_shutdown_info: True
+#   The default is True.
+#allow_plugin_override: False
 #   Allows modules in `plugins` to override modules of the same name in `extras`
-allow_plugin_override: False
+#   The default is False.
+#multi_mcu_trsync_timeout: 0.025

-# The timeout (in seconds) for MCU synchronization during the homing process when multiple MCUs are in use.
+#   The timeout (in seconds) for MCU synchronization during the homing process when
-multi_mcu_trsync_timeout: 0.025
+#   multiple MCUs are in use.
+The default is 0.025
+#homing_elapsed_distance_tolerance: 0.5
+#   Tolerance (in mm) for distance moved in the second homing.
+Ensures the
+#   second homing distance closely matches the `min_home_dist` when using
+#   sensorless homing.
+The default is 0.5mm.
 ```

 ## Common kinematic settings